Insurance and fees

 If you have one of these plans:

-Excellus BCBS PPO Other Blue Cross Blue Shield PPO Anthem BCBS PPO Cigna PPO Humana PPO/POS Any Plan with Provider Network of America logo
+Excellus BCBS PPO Other Blue Cross Blue Shield PPO Anthem BCBS PPO Cigna PPO Humana PPO/POS Any Plan with Multiplan or Provider Network of America logos

 Please submit your insurance information to my billing partner, The Lactation Network.
-If you are preapproved through The Lactation Network, or TLN, you are covered for at least 6 visits at no out-of-pocket expense.
+If you are preapproved through The Lactation Network, or TLN, you are covered with no out-of-pocket expense.
 Both in-person and telehealth visits are covered.
 Please verify your coverage below, before scheduling your visit.

 If TLN can’t bill your isurance plan, or you have insurance other then those listed above, I will accept your payment at the time of your consultation.
 I will then provide you with a receipt including billing codes needed when you seek reimbursement.